damonitor/damo/USAGE.md

 Final line shows the total size of the regions that listed on the output.

+#### Access temperature

+Access temperature is an abstract representing holistic access-hotness of a given region.
+It is calculated as a weighted sum of the access pattern values (`size`, `access_rate`, and `age`).
+If `access_rate` is zero, the hotness becomes the weighted sum multiplies `-1`.
+By default, the weights for the three values are 0, 100, and 100, respectively.
+Users can set custom weights using `--temperature_weights` option.

 ### Access report styles

 `damo report access` provides `--style` option that allows users set the report